zack-bitcoin/amoveo/docs/design/probabalistic_state_channels.md

 Every time you update a prob-channel, you need to store about 250 additional bytes until the prob-channel can close.
 By layering hubs inside of each other, any individual hub wont have to keep track of too many prob-channel updates.
 So the memory requirement of running a hub can be bounded.

+By layering hubs, each individual hub can store less value.
+So if you are running many different hubs, you can use a different private key for each one, so if one of your servers is compromised, you don't lose everything.

+Parallelizing tx processing across multiple hubs increases throughput of txs.

 tx types
 ====